Favorable weather helps fight against California forest fire

 JACKSON, Calif.
 (AP) — Favorable weather early Wednesday aided the fight against a wildfire in California’s Gold Country that has forced evacuations in two counties.

-The size of the Electra Fire remained unchanged at about 6.1 square miles (15.8 square kilometers) and containment doubled to 10%, the California Department of Forestry and Fire Protection said in a daily report.
+The Electra Fire had burned 6.4 square miles (16.6 square kilometers) of rural terrain but it was now 40% contained without any buildings burned, the California Department of Forestry and Fire Protection reported.

+In addition, about 17% of the fire’s was declared controlled, meaning there wasn’t any smoke or any hotspots within the fire perimeter in that area, Cal Fire said.

 “Humidity recovery in the early morning hours moderated fire activity,” Cal Fire said.